Consumer medicine information

 CROSUVA is used to lower high cholesterol levels.

-Even though you may have normal cholesterol, CROSUVA can also be used to reduce the risk of you having a stroke or heart attack if you are a man 50 or more years old or a women 60 or more years old and have at least 2 risk factors for having a heart attack or stroke, such as high blood pressure, low levels of good cholesterol, smoking or a family history of premature coronary heart disease.
+Even though you may have normal cholesterol, CROSUVA can also be used to reduce the risk of you having a stroke or heart attack if you are a man 50 or more years old or a woman 60 or more years old and have at least 2 risk factors for having a heart attack or stroke, such as high blood pressure, low levels of good cholesterol, smoking or a family history of premature coronary heart disease.
 Your doctor may also do a blood test to measure a substance called C Reactive Protein to help decide if you should be given CROSUVA for this use.

 Cholesterol and triglycerides